 - 2 teaspoons kosher salt

-- 1 teaspoon mustard seeds
+- 1 teaspoon whole black pepper

-- ½ teaspoon red pepper flakes
+- ½ teaspoon fennel seed

 Instructions

-- Cut the celery into desired shapes.
+- Cut the celery stalks into sticks or diced pieces.

 Did you make this recipe?
 Let me know!